DomainDrivenArchitecture/provs/README.md

 ## Status

-under development - we are working hard on setting up our environments using provs.
+under development - though we already set up a few IDEs and servers with provs.

 ## Try out
 ### Prerequisites